SamGwilliamStudent/startup/README.md

 Ls -la lists out contents

 Using JavaScript was an interesting experience for me.
 I had a hard time working with some aspects of my project and found myself jumping into the console to work them out.
 I learned that JavaScript can be very useful and create awesome functionality when you put a little bit of work into the website.
 I also learned how difficult it can be to get all 3 technologies working together.
 (HTML, CSS, JS)

+One thing that I learned from using express was the importance of the file structure.
+I was having a bit of an issue with it and ended up having to rely a lot on the simon project structure so that was a big help.
+It had a hard time finding the home page.
+Thankfully it ended up working, but I think the power of using get requests could be super fun to implement in projects going forward.